TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 6/Matthew 6.17.md

 ---

-But thou, when thou fastest, anoint thy head, and wash thy face;
+But you, when you fast, anoint your head, and wash your face;